Certification of wildlife control operators.

 RCW, unless firearm possession rights have been restored;

-(e) Not have a gross misdemeanor fish and wildlife conviction within the last five years; and
+(e) Not have within the last three years: